mrjeanjean/images-preloader-angularjs/README.md

 # ANGULARJS IMAGES PRELOADER #

-A simple service for preloading a list of images.
-Callback for each image loaded and callback for all images loaded.
+A simple angularjs module for preloading a list of images.

 ### Requirements ###